aml-org/amf-custom-validator/docs/validation_tutorial/validation.md

 - *atLeast*: Makes it possible to check that a particular validation rule matches a minimum number of the target nodes
 - *atMost*: Makes it possible to check that a particular validation rule matches a maximum number of the target nodes

-The following API describes a RAML API with different endpoints supporting each a different set of HTTP operations:
+The following API describes a RAML API with different endpoints supporting each different set of HTTP operations:

 File: *./examples/example10/api.raml*
 ```yaml